 - Tomato salsa & guacamole – Combine salsa ingredients in a bowl and set aside.
 Prepare the guacamole and set aside.

 - Finally, assemble the nachos in the following order.
 Place the beef in the middle of a large, deep platter.
 Make a well in the middle and push the beef outwards.
 Add the tomato salsa around the beef and place the chips on the edges of the platter.
-Place dollops of guacamole on the beef and pour the cheese sauce in the well of the middle of the platter.
+Place dollops of guacamole on the beef and pour the cheese dip in the well of the middle of the platter.